Skip to content

 Tax Obligations

 Canadian investors must report worldwide income, including Mexican rental income, on Canadian tax returns.
-Mexico also taxes rental income earned in its jurisdiction.
-Tax treaties between Canada and Mexico help prevent double taxation, but navigating both systems requires professional guidance.
+Mexico also taxes rental income earned in its jurisdiction, and short-term rentals are subject to IVA (16% VAT) on top of income tax.
+Mexican capital gains on a property sale can be taxed at up to 35%.
+The Canada-Mexico tax treaty helps prevent double taxation, but navigating both systems requires professional guidance.

 Understanding cross-border tax implications provides a framework, though Mexican tax law differs from US tax law.